 - Loss Prevention Manager

 - Madonna alumni, faculty, and students participating in Major Fest Festivities (held annually in the fall after the semester begins) at Madonna University.

 Scott Jackson started at Madonna University in the fall of 2012 as a criminal justice major.
 He participated in two professional internships.
 His dream of becoming a police officer was realized when he was hired by the Michigan State Police in 2014.
 As an alumnus, he continues to support and mentor students.

 Master of Science & Leadership Studies, Madonna University

 Bachelor of Science, Madonna University

-Ms. Tara Kane is the Chair of the Criminal Justice Program.
+Ms. Tara Kane is the Interim Dean of the College of Natural and Social Sciences.
 She joined the full-time faculty in 2013 coming from the West Bloomfield Police Department.
 She retired as a Detective/Sergeant of Investigations.
 She completed her M.S.B.A. in 2008 and her B.S. in 2002, both from Madonna University.

 She teaches in the area of criminology and special topics, with subject matter concentration on vulnerable populations and sexual assault.
 Her interests include the suspected abuse and neglect of children, domestic violence and sexual assault.
 She is actively engaged in Title IX initiatives related to sexual assault on college campuses, as well as community engagement with partners combating Human Trafficking.